Last-In-First-Out Teacher Tenure Rule is Under Attack

 Teacher tenure continues to spark passionate debate, and many states are now considering striking down teacher tenure.
 Learn more about how this education mainstay may no longer dictate the teaching profession in the future.

-Tenure has long been the method for rewarding experienced teachers and ensuring them benefits, pay and job security.
-However, many education experts today are questioning whether tenure is really the best way to keep the best teachers on the job, particularly in light of recent budget cuts across the country that have led some states to resort to teacher layoffs to minimize costs.
+Tenure has long rewarded experienced teachers and ensured their benefits, pay, and job security.
+However, many education experts today question whether tenure is the best way to keep the best teachers on the job, particularly in light of recent budget cuts that have led some states to resort to teacher layoffs to minimize costs.

 The argument is that a teacher who has been on the job for two years may be able to make a greater impact on students than a teacher who has worked in schools for 22 years.
-By keeping teachers strictly according to longevity, school districts may stand to lose some of their best and brightest faculty, which is not the best choice for students.
+By keeping teachers strictly according to longevity, school districts may lose some of their best and brightest faculty, which is not the best choice for students.

 Teachers argue that tenure is necessary to allow teachers the freedom to exercise teaching methods that benefit students without as much concern over test results.
 Which side is right?
-We will explore arguments both for and against teacher tenure and some of the potential changes in the air.
+We will explore arguments for and against teacher tenure and some potential changes in the air.

 Layoffs Coming in New York: Who Will be the First to Go?

 "The answer is obvious," Black was reported as saying.
-"Keep the most effective teachers, whether they have been in the system two years or 22 years."
+"Keep the most effective teachers, whether they have been in the system for two years or 22 years."
 Black's anti-seniority philosophy is backed by an organization known as Education Reform Now, which has funded commercials in the New York area to support their movement.
 The organization is headed by Joel I. Klein, former school chancellor.
-The battle between these anti-seniority advocates and tenure supporters continues to rage in New York, and it is impossible to predict whether the issue will be resolved prior to the upcoming layoffs in this state.
+The battle between these anti-seniority advocates and tenure supporters continues to rage in New York, and it is impossible to predict whether the issue will be resolved before the upcoming layoffs in this state.

 Shaking Up the System in Los Angeles